 Timeframes

-- Formal complaints are acknowledged in writing or in person within 48 hours.
+- Formal complaints are acknowledged in writing or in person within 2 business days.

 - The acknowledgment provides contact details for the person who is handling the complaint, how the complaint will be dealt with and how long it is expected to take.